mpanunto/PanunTools/docs/README_CalculateContainment.md

 # Calculate Containment

-Tool that calculates the containment for one or more user specified incidents
+Tool that calculates the containment for one or more user specified incidents.

 ### How does it work?